 Moving on if you’re still with me and not composing hate mail…

-I LOVE the trailer!
+I LOVE!
 I watch it multiple times a day.
 It makes my heart leap when the pacing and music picks up towards the end, people and horses start running towards their doom, and then everything fades out sorrowfully.
 Rochester seems satisfyingly grim and the little dialogue in the trailer is straight from the book.
 Jane “transfixes him quite,” and Rochester tells her she is a “rare and unearthly thing, I must have you for my own.”
 She gets to say the “poor, obscure, plain and little” speech, as well as “you, sir, are the most phantom-like of all.”
 He rides around on Mesrour and breaks open doors and leans out a window in his breeches (mmmmmmmm) and bellows for Jane.
 I could die happy if that man were here with me now…

 I have also scoured the Focus Features website.
 I think it is fascinating that the film will begin in medias res, and I was very impressed with the initial interviews of Mia W and Michael Fassbender.
 It was also gratifying to learn that MF and I seem to have done “research” on Byronic Heroes at the same websites.
 Unfortunately, then they started showering us with additional clips from the movie.
 I am hoping with all my heart that the film as a whole will flow seamlessly together and that these clips taken out of context will ultimately redeem themselves.
 Taken purely by themselves, however, they are Not Meeting My Canonical Standards.
 For example: